Article I: Membership

 (3) Secure license for sale of liquor

 Section 9.
-Qualifications: Sons and daughters of current members are eligible to join the club upon reaching the age of not less than 21 years but no more than 25 years.
-Eligible persons become members by paying regular initiation fees and dues by January 15th following their 21st thru 25th birthday.
+Qualifications: Sons and daughters of current members are eligible to join the club upon reaching the age of not less than 18 years but no more than 25 years.
+Eligible persons become members by paying Junior or Full Member initiation fees and dues by January 15th following their 18th thru 25th birthday.
 Greens fees will be required for sons or daughters between the ages of 21 and 25 who chose not to join as legacy members.
 Divorced spouses will have the same privileges by paying the initiation fees and dues by January 15th following the divorce decree.

 Leave From Membership